Kennytsu/IntelligentIdustrialWebscraper/README.md

 </picture>

-# Intelligent Industrial Webscraper
+# Intelligent Industrial Web Scraper

-Starting process of the development of an intelligent webscraper that is leveled for industrial use.
-The webscraper will be able to scan multiple sites, extract information, format it and then display the result to the user.
+Starting process of the development of an intelligent web scraper that is leveled for industrial use.
+The web scraper will be able to scan multiple sites, extract information, format it, and then display the result to the user.

 ## Table of Contents